 Rethinking Malcolm X: Enid Lee and A. Peter Bailey in Conversation

-Teaching for Change is pleased to co-host “Rethinking Malcolm X: Enid Lee and A. Peter Bailey in Conversation” on October 23 at Busboys and Poets in Washington, DC.
-Internationally respected educator Enid Lee and journalist A. Peter Bailey, past president of the New York Association of Black Journalists, will shatter the traditional textbook portrayal of Malcolm X, focusing on his perspectives on international politics, self-defense, and group self-determination.
+Teaching for Change co-hosted “Rethinking Malcolm X: Enid Lee and A. Peter Bailey in Conversation” on October 23, 2013, at Busboys and Poets in Washington, D.C.
+Internationally respected educator Enid Lee and journalist A. Peter Bailey, past president of the New York Association of Black Journalists, challenged the traditional textbook portrayal of Malcolm X, focusing on his perspectives on international politics, self-defense, and group self-determination.

 Bailey, author of Witnessing Brother Malcolm X: The Master Teacher, worked closely with Malcolm X as editor of the Organization of African American Unity newsletter.
 He is an author, former associate editor of Ebony, and taught as an adjunct professor at three universities.